3rd Meeting of the Moon Scientific Working Group was Held

 Share this News

-The 3rd Meeting of the Lunar Scientific Working Group, organized within the scope of Türkiye’s Lunar Program, which is considered a significant milestone in the country's space journey, was held on February 11-12, 2025, at the METU Culture and Congress Center with broad participation.
-Hosted by TÜBİTAK UZAY, the meeting featured discussions on the latest developments in Türkiye’s first lunar mission and its "Ali Kuşçu Science, Exploration, and Mapping Objectives."
+The 3rd Meeting of the Lunar Scientific Working Group, organized within the scope of the Lunar Program, which is considered an important stage in Turkey's space journey, was held on 11-12 February 2025 at METU Culture and Congress Center with a wide participation.
+At the meeting organized by TÜBİTAK UZAY, the latest developments within the scope of Turkey's first lunar mission and the "Ali Kuşçu Science, Exploration and Mapping Objectives" were shared.

 For questions and suggestionsContact Us